nextapps-de/mikado/README.md

 </footer>
 ```

-Provide one single root by doing this:
+Wrapping everything into a single outer root element by doing this:

 ```html
 <main>